lindaprotocol/documentation-en/docs/developers/deployment.md

   pid=`ps -ef |grep FullNode.jar |grep -v grep |awk '{print $2}'` if [ -n "$pid" ]; then
     kill -15 $pid
-    echo "The java-tron process is exiting, it may take some time, forcing the exit may cause damage to the database, please wait patiently..." sleep 1 else
+    echo "The java-linda process is exiting, it may take some time, forcing the exit may cause damage to the database, please wait patiently..." sleep 1 else
-    echo "java-tron killed successfully!"
+    echo "java-linda killed successfully!"
     break
   fi
 done